-Cardiovascular risk factors highest in winter and lowest in summerSeptember 1st, 2013 in Cardiology /
+Cardiovascular risk factors highest in winter and lowest in summerSeptember 1, 2013 in Medicine & Health / Cardiology

 Cardiovascular risk factors are highest in winter and lowest in summer, according to research presented at the ESC Congress today by Dr. Pedro Marques-Vidal from Switzerland.
 The analysis included more than 100,000 subjects in seven countries.